Bath-Spa-Students/programming-skills-portfolio-khdeej-ay/Chapter 5- Dictionaries/Exercises/README.md

 &nbsp;

 ## Exercise 3: Glossary 2 :ballot_box_with_check:
-Now that you know how to loop through a dictionary, clean up the code from Exercise 6-3 (page 99) by replacing your series of print()
+Now that you know how to loop through a dictionary, clean up the code from Exercise 5-2 by replacing your series of print()

 calls with a loop that runs through the dictionary’s keys and values.
 When you’re sure that your loop works, add five more Python terms